sph-mn/sph-sc-lib/readme.md

-by default, the memory allocated for the set is at least double the number of elements it is supposed to store. this can be changed in this definition, and a lower set size factor approaching 1 leads to more efficient memory usage, with 1 being the lowest possible, where only as much space as the elements need by themselves is allocated. the downside is, that the insert/delete/search performance may approach and reach o(n).
+by default, the memory allocated for the set is at least double the number of elements it is supposed to store. this can be changed in this definition, and a lower set size factor approaching 1 leads to more efficient memory usage, with 1 being the lowest possible, where only as much space as the elements need by themselves is allocated. the downside is that the insert/delete/search performance is more likely to approach and reach o(n).

 ### zero support
 by default, the integer 0 is a valid value for a set. but as an optimisation, this can be disabled by defining a macro for "imht_set_can_contain_zero_p" with the value zero.